-First, preheat the oven to 350 F. Prepare (line with parchment paper or grease) an 8×8 baking dish and set aside.
+First, preheat the oven to 350 F. Line a 9×9 baking dish with parchment paper or grease it generously.
+Set aside.

 Prepare the Almond Flour Crust:

-Next, add almond flour and blend until dough forms.
-Allow dough to rest for about 5 minutes.
+Next, add almond flour and blend until a dough forms.
+Allow the dough to rest for about 5 minutes in the fridge.

-Place dough in prepared baking dish and spread evenly, covering the entire bottom of the pan.
+Place the dough in the prepared baking dish and spread evenly, covering the entire bottom of the pan.
 You can use your hands or a spatula for this step, whatever is easiest for you.